 December: The herds are back in the north-eastern and southern Serengeti and the circle of life begins once again.

-Wildlife to spot on safari in Masai Mara National Reserve
+Wildlife to spot on Safari

 The Masai Mara National Reserve is situated in southwest Kenya and is one of the country’s most popular reserves.
 The species of the Great Migration – wildebeest, zebra, Thomson’s gazelle and topi – fill the landscape of open grassland.